Ryan Powers, M.D.

 -

-Accelerated Experiential Dynamic Psychotherapy (AEDP) Training with Diana Fosha, PhD and Mark Green, MD
+Accelerated Experiential Dynamic Psychotherapy (AEDP) with Diana Fosha, PhD and Mark Green, MD

 -